Virtual Headache Specialist

 For example, 70% of patients with episodic migraine will get neck pain and tightness at the beginning of a migraine attack.
 So, if someone is stuck in a smoldering cycle of chronic migraine (15-30 days per month), neck pain and occipital neuralgia are commonly associated.
 The flip side is if someone has structural abnormalities in the cervical spine (herniated disc, injury, whiplash, etc.), it can also be a contributor to frequent or daily headaches.

-Other treatment options include occipital nerve blocks, occipital nerve stimulation, or occipital nerve decompression, which is a surgical treatment to detangle the occipital nerves through the scalp tissue.
-Most centers have moved away from surgical procedures like occipital nerve stimulators since insurance rarely covers them, and there are common problems with lead migration (leads move out of place) or lead infection.
+Additional occipital neuralgia treatment options include occipital nerve blocks (discussed below), occipital nerve stimulation, or occipital nerve decompression, which is a minimally invasive surgical treatment to detangle the occipital nerves through the scalp tissue.
+Occipital nerve decompression can be very effective at pain relief by releasing the tangled, twisted and irritated occipital nerves as they travel through the fibrous scalp tissue.
+Occipital nerve decompressions are performed by a few plastic surgeons who are specially trained in this specific procedure.
+Most centers have moved away from occipital nerve stimulators since insurance rarely covers them, and there are common problems with lead migration (leads move out of place) or lead infection.

 If there are associated migraine headaches, a migraine preventive medication or treatment should be chosen, optimally one that can be helpful for both disorders.
 Botox injections in particular are a great consideration for the combination of chronic migraine and occipital neuralgia because it can be very effective for both.
-I always give additional dosing over the occipital nerves in this scenario.
+I always give additional dosing over the occipital nerves in this scenario (at least 25 units on each side in the occipital area in the back of the head).
 A good abortive (as needed) option for migraine attacks, as well as inflammation of the occipital nerves should also be incorporated.
 Anti-inflammatory medications known as NSAIDs (non-steroidal anti-inflammatory drugs) can be helpful for both migraine and the occipital neuralgia component.
 Diclofenac potassium tends to be one that I prefer, but some prefer Ibuprofen or Naproxen.
 If NSAIDs are not effective for aborting the migraine, then a more migraine specific option should be used such as a triptan, gepants, ditans, or a neuromodulation device could also be considered.

-If there is a strong cervicogenic component along with the occipital neuralgia, pain management procedures such as cervical facet blocks can also be helpful.
+If there is a strong cervicogenic component along with the occipital neuralgia, pain management procedures such as cervical facet blocks or cervical epidural injections can also be helpful.
 However, if the patient has only occipital neuralgia and not much of a neck pain component, cervical facet blocks and other procedures targeting the cervical spine are typically not helpful.
+If there is a strong neck pain component, sometimes these types of injections can be more helpful at treating not only the neck pain, but also the pain “upstream” since the occipital nerves are branches from the upper cervical spinal nerves.

-Greater occipital nerve blocks and lesser occipital nerve blocks should be considered.
-They are easy to perform in the office, can provide quick relief, and take less than a minute to do.
+Greater occipital nerve blocks and lesser occipital nerve blocks should be considered if the pain is really miserable because these can “cool down” the pain quickly as preventive pain medicines gradually start to take effect.
+An occipital nerve block is easy to perform in the office, can provide quick relief, and take less than a minute to do.
 These can act as both an abortive option to break a flare of both migraine and occipital neuralgia.
 Unfortunately, they are typically more of a temporary benefit (days to weeks to months).
-Less commonly, some patients can get 3 months of relief until they wear off.
+Some patients can get 3 months of relief until they wear off.
+I’ve even seen a few patients receive quick pain relief, and never had return of the pain again, but this occurs much less frequently.

 Pain relief typically occurs rapidly, often within minutes of the procedure, and full benefit should be seen by 1-2 days.
 There may be some associated temporary numbness in the back of the scalp after the blocks.
 If they are done with steroids, they should not be repeated at intervals any less than 3 months.
 If they are done without steroids, there is no limitation on how frequent they can be done.